mitera/vanilla-match-height/README.md

 Where:

+- `elements` is an optional string containing one or more selectors to match against.
+This string must be a valid CSS selector string
 - `byRow` is `true` or `false` to enable row detection
 - `property` is the CSS property name to set (e.g. `'height'` or `'min-height'`)
 - `target` is an optional element to use instead of the element with maximum height